eslager/TGIS504_Winter2023/Lab1-instructions.md

    b.
 In this lab, we haven't access data on the heading (or direction of travel) of the device, but using the Geolocation API, we could.
 If the Geolocation API returned a heading reading of 135, what direction would the device be facing?
 3. Once you've uploaded your final map to GitHub Pages or your UW server space, test the map on at least one browser on your computer and at least one browser on your mobile device.
 List the browsers you ran your test with and briefly describe the differences in user experience between the devices/browsers.
 Did you run into any bugs while testing?
 If so, explain.

+### Answer to the self-check question:
+We move it below because the change we made to the line of code now references the layer named 'light'.
+We must move the code below the section of code where the layer light is initiated and where the variable named 'light' is declared, otherwise we get a console error that reads "Cannot read properties of undefined ... at scripts.js: 1"